 - Increases the force necessary for the heart to pump blood over time and stresses the heart muscle.
 The heart compensates by enlarging and eventually failing to pump effectively.

 - Overloading vital organs (such as the kidneys) with excessive force and pressure leads to eventual damage.

 - Excessive pressure damages the lining of blood vessels leading to narrowing and blockage called atherosclerosis.
 This is often a problem in coronary artery disease and peripheral vascular disease.

-- Damaged arteries may leak or balloon outwards resulting in aneurysm and rupture.
-In the abdomen this can lead to an internal hemorrhage.
-In the brain this can lead to a stroke.
+- Damaged arteries may leak or balloon outwards, resulting in aneurysms and ruptures.
+In the abdomen, this can lead to an internal hemorrhage.
+In the brain, this can lead to a stroke.

 What affects my blood pressure?

 Blood pressure is affected by a multitude of factors.
 The most important way to prevent the development of high blood pressure is by leading a healthy lifestyle.